Owen045/AuctionTest/README.md

 ###################################### Owen Notes ########################################

 ## Time taken (breakdown)
+Took longer than I should have, have to admit

+* Wed Eve - looked at question and explored data ~ 1 hour
+* Wed Eve - began drafting plan on paper and in notes, then started code ~ 2 hours
+* Thurs Morn - Finishing features ~ 1 hour

+** Additional Time **
+* Thurs Morn - approx 1 hour - trying to fix input bugs and tie in new bid handling

 ## Dependencies
 1. pandas
 2. logging

 ## Run conditions
+1. Just run main.py file and then enter values on input when prompted
+2. inspect log files in log directory
+3. will have to manually clear out logs between each auction round

+## To Do:

+1. Add thorough testing to new bid functionality, ran out of time
+2. Have separated log directories for each round of auctions
+3. fix logging to log all events
+4. add more robust error handling

 ## Planning Notes